dojo/framework/docs/en/stores/basic-usage.md

 # Basic Usage

-Dojo is a reactive architecture concerned with constantly modifying and rendering the current state of an application.
+Dojo provides a reactive architecture concerned with constantly modifying and rendering the current state of an application.
 In simple systems this can happen at a local level and widgets can maintain their own state.
 However, as a system becomes more complex the need to better compartmentalize and encapsulate data and create a clean separation of concerns quickly grows.

-Stores provide a clean interface for storing, modifying, and retrieving data from a global object using a unidirectional data flow.
-Common patterns such as asynchronous retrieval, middleware, and undo patterns are built in.
-This allows widgets to remain focused on their primary roles of providing a visual representation of themselves and listening for user interactions.
+Stores provide a clean interface for storing, modifying, and retrieving data from a global object through unidirectional data flow.
+Stores include support for common patterns such as asynchronous data retrieval, middleware, and undo.
+Stores and their patterns allow widgets to focus on their primary role of providing a visual representation of information and listening for user interactions.

 ## The Store

 The store holds the global, atomic state for the entire application.
-It is created when the application is created and defined in the `Registry` with an injector.
+The store gets created when the application gets created and defined in the `Registry` with an injector.

 > main.ts